bptlab/Context-Aware-Change-Detection/README.md

 :-------------------------:|:-------------------------:
  *Tab.
 5 Repetition scores for all activities in MIMIC* | *Tab.
 6 Repetition scores for all activities in Sepsis*

 The following figures show detailed results of the change pattern detection in MIMIC.
+Similar to the presentation in the paper for Sepsis, Fig. 1 and Fig. 2 show a process model enhanced with change patterns.
+Fig. 1 illustrates a process model without the detection and transformation of recurring activities and Fig. 2 shows then the process model based on the transformed event log.
+It can be seen, that the "Measurement" activity is highly recurring and acts as a centrail point in the process, which is also represented as high values in dfr/dpr.
+Thus, the insights of process discovery are very limited.
+This is the case for the change pattern detection as well, where a decrease of Anion Gap was idnetified with a very low test statistic of -0.13, meaning that there is a very small indication of a value change only.

 ![alt text](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/Evaluation/MIMIC_PM_RAW.png?raw=true)